swardi/getting-started-with-terraform/README.md

 If you cannot find your instance on AWS, make sure you are in the correct region.
 By default aws console will take you to the region near to your country.

 This getting started tutorial was only to demonstrate how it is to start using terraform.
 The next steps are more practicle and complete examples of using it.

+# Step to deploy a simple web server on EC2 instance
+Since we can now launch our EC2 instance without logging into the AWS console, we are ready to deploy a web server on the EC2 instance, which is most probably you would like to have on your EC2 instance.